samundrak/periscope-livestream-mobile-to-web/README.md

 # Periscope-live-video-stream
-Twitter's Periscope live video streaming.. it chatches the recent tweets of owner broadcasted from periscope and then stream the video in the website
+Twitter's Periscope live video streaming.. it catche the recent tweet of owner broadcasted from periscope and then stream the video in their website